chainsawriot/hkosc_Rworkshop2014/README.md

 Yeah, you can use your own text editor but you will definitely get better productivity with either

-1. emacs + ess
+1. Emacs + ess
 2. R studio

 They are cross platform.
-Your instructor will use the above two.
+Your instructor will use Emacs.

-Mac OS X binary come with decent code editor.
-Windows version, well... it has a code editor but you know...
+Mac OS X binary of R comes with a decent code editor.
+Windows version, well... it has a code editor but as always... it sucks.

 ## Required external R packages